7 Types of Landing Pages that Convert Website Visitors into Customers

 Thank you landing pages are a great way to thank your subscribers or customers, but they are so much more than that.

-A thank you landing page is an opportunity to offer your website visitors something they could take advantage of.
+A thank you landing page is an opportunity to offer your website visitors something they can take advantage of.
 For example, you could offer your email subscribers a huge discount on a product/service you sell.
 You could also offer any one who has recently bought from you a free product/service to thank them for their purchase.

 When you’re creating a thank you landing page, you don’t want to make it too lengthy.
 You don’t want to bore your website visitors with a long thank you page that they probably won’t bother to read.